Cumulocity-IoT/cumulocity-device-at-risk-widget/README.md

     ```

-2. Grab the Asset Viewer widget  **[Latest Release Binary](https://github.com/SoftwareAG/cumulocity-device-at-risk-widget/releases/download/1.0.5/gp-device-at-risk-1.0.5.tgz)**
+2. 2.
+Grab the Device at risk widget  **[Latest Release Binary](https://github.com/SoftwareAG/cumulocity-device-at-risk-widget/releases/download/1.2.0/gp-devices-at-risk-widget-1.2.0.tgz)
 3. Install the Binary file in your project.

     ```